Velprathap89/codingsparkles-website/content/blog/create-dynamic-website-header/index.md

 https://codesandbox.io/s/tender-feynman-h4sd1

-In this article, I showm you how to make a dynamic website header based on its position value.
+In this article, I shown you how to make a dynamic website header based on its position value.
 You can experiment by adding your own ideas, working them out, and sharing your feedback.

 Happy Coding!